ptsiampas/pve-cloud-init-builder/README.md

 - Python 3.9+ (standard library only; see `requirements.txt`).
 - Network access for downloading cloud images and GPG keys.
 - `/var/lib/vz/snippets` writable (or set `SNIPPET_DIR` to an alternate path).

-## Intial setup
-The base Proxmox server dosn't come with git, python, python-venv or pip, you need to install all for this to work.
+- The base Proxmox server dosn't come with git, python, python-venv or pip, you need to install all for this script to work.
 ```bash
 apt update && apt install git python-is-python3 pip python3.13-venv -y
 ```

+## Getting started

 ## Repository Layout